the mandalorian and grogu trailer

 • StageCraft has improved since Season 1.

-Pack your jetpack and cue the theme from The Mandalorian.
-This 5-day road trip (Google map link) takes you from Disney’s Hollywood Studios to Grogu’s Force beacon rock to iconic desert vistas every fan should see.
+Pack your Mandalorian cosplay and cue the theme song.
+This 6-day road trip (Google map link) takes you from Disney’s Hollywood Studios to Grogu’s Force beacon rock to iconic desert vistas every fan should see.

 Day 1-2 – Anaheim